vtantonio20/SpanishTTS/readme.txt

-to getserver running

-cd piper
-python3 server.py
+to getserver running.
+From the current direcoty SpanishTTS python3 server.py